Frnn4268/weather-app/README.md

 The application will be available at `http://localhost:3000`.

+### Run the Application with Docker Compose

+To run the application using Docker Compose, follow these steps:

+1. Build and Start the Services

+	> docker-compose up --build

+This command will build the Docker image if it doesn't already exist and start the container.
+The application will be available at `http://localhost:3000`.

+2. Stopping the Services

+To stop the running services, use the following command:

+	> docker-compose down

 ### Configuration

 Update the `.env` file in the root of the project to include your OpenWeather API key and any other environment-specific variables.